Venice stands on more than 100 small islands surrounded by the Adriatic Sea, making it one of the most unique cities in the world.

 Transportation in Venice

-Getting around the “Floating City” is quite simple but, even though there are many options, it is always advisable to walk in order to fully experience the city.
+Getting around the “Floating City” is quite simple but, even though there are many options, it is always advisable to walk around and experience the city to the fullest.
 It is possible to get from one end of Venice to the other on foot in just half an hour!

 On the mainland of Venice, you can find both buses and trams, but the vaporettos are the only way to reach the nearby islands and explore the most popular places.
 There are also water taxis, but the prices could be high.